chroma-tone/camera-gadget/README.md

 # camera-gadget
 Arduino controlled timelapse camera controller

 For timelapse, manually exposed photography.
+Using 'bulb' mode of a dlsr camera using a 3.5mm jack.

 Tested with the following equipment
 Camera : Pentax K100D